Rosadojonathan/site-perso2/README.md

 # jonathanrosado.fr

-This project is my personal website.
+This project is the full stack development of my personal website.
 I experiment with all sorts of web technologies and it serves as a resume/portfolio.
-I just find it a great tool for learning and you may find that some of the tech stack choices are overkill for what I actually do with them but that's okay :)
+I just find it a great learning project so you may find that some of the tech stack choices are a bit overkill for what I actually do with them but that's okay :)

 It has CMS-like features and a machine learning powered chatbot.